Trey Mancini Player Props: Cubs vs. Guardians

-After going 0-for-1 in his last game, Trey Mancini and the Chicago Cubs take on the Cleveland Guardians (who will start Cal Quantrill) at 2:20 PM ET on Friday.
+Trey Mancini -- with a slugging percentage of .412 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Cleveland Guardians, with Aaron Civale on the mound, on July 2 at 5:05 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Phillies.
+In his last game he had a hitless performance (0-for-2) against the Guardians.

 Trey Mancini Game Info & Props vs. the Guardians